 The Greek language question was a dispute discussing the question whether the language of the Greek people (Dimotiki) or a cultivated imitation of Ancient Greek (Katharevousa) should be the official language of the Greek nation.
 It was a highly controversial topic in the 19th and 20th centuries and was finally resolved in 1976, when Dimotiki was made the official language.
 The language phenomenon in question — which occurs elsewhere in the world — is called “diglossia”.
 This term was coined at the turn of the 20th century by Ioannis Psycharis, a leading participant in the Greek controversy.

 While Dimotiki was the mother tongue of the Greeks, Katharevousa was an archaic and formal variant that was pronounced like Modern Greek, but adopted both lexical and morphological features of ancient Greek that the spoken language had lost over time, like: morphological features, phonological features, syntactical features and lexical features.
 These differences meant that Katharevousa was only partly intelligible to a Greek without higher education.
-There was no single Katharevousa.
+In addition, there was no single Katharevousa.
 Instead, proponents of the formal language utilized ever-changing variants that never were standardized.
-These variants were nearly Attic in extreme cases, but they could also be closer to spoken Greek and could be understood by the majority of the people.
+These variants were nearly Attic in extreme cases and some of them could also be closer to spoken Greek and could be understood by a portion of the people.

 Diglossia: For a person who does not speak Greek and whose mother tongue (e.g. English) exhibits no comparable form of diglossia, it is hard to understand the motivation of the Greek language question, as it concerns the coexistence of two — in extreme cases — completely different forms of Greek that greatly exceeds the usual stylistic difference between written and spoken language.

-Katharevousa was made the official language of Greece after its independence (1830), since the "unpolished" language of the people was not thought of as able to fit the needs of a modern state.
+Katharevousa was established as the official language of Greece after the recognition of the country's independence in 1830, since the "unpolished" language of the people was not considered able to fit the needs of a modern state.

-By 1900, the discussion about the form of the Greek language had become a matter of public interest.
-Proponents of Katharevousa denounced proponents of Dimotiki as "μαλλιαροί" (hairy, furry), "αγελαίοι" (gregarious, social, vulgar) and "χυδαϊσταί" (speakers of slang, plebeians, vulgarians), while the proponents of Dimotiki called their enemies "γλωσσαμύντορες" (defenders of language, purists), "σκοταδιστές" (obscurantists, or more or less: the ones living in spiritual darkness), "αρχαιόπληκτοι" (ancient-maniacs), "μακαρονισταί" (imitators of archaic languages, macaronic people) or "συντηρητικοί" (conservatives).
+By 1900, the discussion about the form of the Greek language had become a matter of public interest, deeply dividing the people.

 The educational system was in an alarming state and completely ineffective: The children were completely unable to express themselves in the unfamiliar formal language, which severely harmed their speech acquisition instead of educating them.
 By 1917 the Dimotiki had been successfully introduced into a limited number of primary schools; but again, it was repeatedly replaced with Katharevousa.
-Only on April 30, 1976 was the era of linguistic purism ended in Greece when the Greek Government banned Katharevousa from use in schools and, only a few months later, passed a law concerning the use of the Dimotiki in official texts and documents, which effectively terminated the diglossia.
+Only on April 30, 1976 was the era of linguistic purism ended in Greece when the Greek Government banned Katharevousa from use in schools and, only a few months later, passed a law introducing the use of the Dimotiki in official texts and documents, which effectively terminated the diglossia.
 Ironically, the law in question was formulated in Katharevousa.

 The Greek Orthography

 Greek orthography has used a variety of diacritics starting in the Hellenistic period.
-The complex polytonic orthography notates Ancient Greek phonology.
-The simple monotonic orthography, introduced in 1982, corresponds to Modern Greek phonology and requires only two diacritics:
+The complex polytonic (multi-accent) orthography notates Ancient Greek phonology.
+The simple monotonic (single-accent) orthography, introduced in 1982, corresponds to Modern Greek phonology and requires only two diacritics:

 Tonos: Greek accent mark, acute accent (Greek Tonos, U+0384).